I know that mainstream media is trying to portray being overweight (or even obese) as a virtue but that’s not what I stand for.

 When we’re not getting enough sleep two metabolic hormones controlling our hunger and satiation signals – ghrelin and leptin – get disproportionally produced.

-The body releases more ghrelin thus spiking our appetite and less leptin – make us feel less satiated.
+The body releases more ghrelin thus spiking our appetite and less leptin – making us feel less satiated.

 As a consequence, when we’re sleep-deprived, we’re more likely to overeat.
 (4)